Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 \subsection{Hydraulic Jump \cite{APGN}}

 This test case gives a hydraulic jump in a convergent wall section.
 In this case the flow is supercritical.
-The computational domain is $[0,\,40] \times [0,\,30]$ and it is discretized using $80 \times 60 $ node points.
-The initial conditions are, $h = 1\, m$, $u_1 = 8.57 \,m/s$ and $u_2 = 0$.
+The computational domain is $[0,\,40] \times [0,\,30]$ and it is discretized using $80 \times 60 $ mesh.
+The initial conditions are $H = 1\, m$, $u_1 = 8.57 \,m/s$ and $u_2 = 0$.
 The wall angle for the convergent section is $8.95^o$.
-The boundary conditions are reflective at top and bottom walls whereas supercritical boundary conditions are imposed on inflow and outflow boundary.
-Figure ~\ref{fig:HjUMP} shows the contours of height $h$.
+The boundary conditions are reflective at top and bottom walls, whereas supercritical boundary conditions are imposed on inflow and outflow boundaries.
+Figure \ref{fig:HjUMP} shows the contours of height $H$ along with the residue plot.
 The hydraulic jump is captured very well with such crude grid.